zoakhu/is310-coding-assignments/command-line-maze/README.md

 # Academic AI Maze

 By Zohra Hussaini

 ## Overview

-You are a student navigating the world of AI tools in academics.
-Some paths will help you find answers, others are distractions.
-Hidden hints may help, but beware of decoys! 🎉
+You’ve stepped into the realm of AI in academics.
+Paths twist, files mislead, and not everything is as it seems.

-Explore carefully — not every file is what it seems.
-Can you reach the true solution?
+Some clues will guide you.
+Others will distract.
+Only one leads to the solution — if you can find it.

 ## Necessary Commands
 | Command | Purpose |